thathagarNilesh/cinder-ci-zuul/roles/install-nfs-packages/README.rst

 Installing NFS Packages

-This packages are required for PowerStore NFS
+These packages are required for PowerStore product line.